webit-de/typo3-formhandler_clearlog_task/README.md

 Formhandler ClearLog Task
 =========================

+**💥 EOL - This repository is not maintained anymore!**
+*→ Use TYPO3 core forms instead of Formhandler now*

 This TYPO3 CMS backend extension adds the formhandler log table to the »Table garbage collection« & »Anonymize IP addresses« scheduler task.

 * Remove entries in the formhandler log older than a given number of days automatically.